 Council Rock School District serves an estimated population of 72,364.
-At 189% and 198% of national averages, respectively, the district's median household and per capita effective buying incomes are very strong, in our view.
+At 189% and 198% of national averages, respectively, the district's median household and per capita effective buying income are very strong, in our view.
 At \$155,725 per capita, the 2018-2019 market value totaling \$11.3 billion is, in our opinion, extremely strong.
 The 10 largest taxpayers make up an estimated 1.9% of assessed value, which we consider very diverse.
-Although one of the district's largest taxpayers appealed its valuation, we do not anticipate a budgetary impact given the extremely small portion of the district tax base its commercial properties make up.

-The district is in Bucks County, about 20 miles north of Philadelphia.
+The district is located in Bucks County, about 20 miles north of Philadelphia.
 The district encompasses Newtown Borough and the townships of Newtown, Northampton, Upper Makefield, and Wrightstown.
 The district's location provides residents with ample employment opportunities in Philadelphia and nearby Trenton and Princeton in New Jersey.

 Student enrollment for fiscal 2020 totaled 10,812.
-Enrollment has been decreasing, but the district projects stable enrollment over the next few years.
+Enrollment has been decreasing, but the district projects stable enrollment the next few years.
 Management attributes the recent declines to lower birth rates that have led to smaller class sizes in the lower grade levels.
 However, management reports that in-migration into the district offsets those trends, and is thus projecting stable enrollment for the near future.
-Since enrollment is one of numerous factors in the commonwealth's basic education funding formula, we do not expect changes in enrollment to have a significant effect on the amount of state aid the district receives.